moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 ---
 title: Native Cross-Chain Token Transfers
-description: Learn how to use the XCM interface Precompile to transfer tokens from any Tanssi EVM appchain, leveraging their inherent native cross-chain capabilities.
+description: Learn how to use the XCM interface precompile to transfer tokens from any Tanssi EVM appchain, leveraging their inherent native cross-chain capabilities.
 ---

 # Native Cross-Chain Token Transfers